ThandekaMbokazi/Linux_User_And_File_Management/README.md

 * **Ownership:** Shifted the file's primary owner and group to `student1`.
 * **Permissions:** Applied a `600` (rw-------) mask, ensuring that only the owner can read or write to the file, protecting it from other users on the system.

-> ** Troubleshooting Insight:** > During the exercise, I deliberately documented a "Permission Denied" error.
-This serves as a critical learning point: even with the correct command syntax, the OS enforces strict security.
-Without `sudo` (SuperUser Do), the system protects files from unauthorized modification.

 ### Ownership Change
 <img width="844" height="677" alt="image" src="https://github.com/user-attachments/assets/96834b1a-c1e5-4b43-b7ad-0d8c33777b5a" />